We Have Adapted to COVID-19

 - We will accept phone orders for delivery and pick-ups.
 Pick-up orders will need to be paid in advance by credit card.
-We will not accept payment at the door.
+We will not accept payment at the door for phone orders.
 Please call the store at 416-203-1258 to discuss your needs and our availability.
 Same-day delivery will be available for phone orders placed by 11:00AM each day.

 - We will accept internet orders for delivery and you can access our website at kingwestflowers.com to place them.
 Same day delivery of internet orders is available for orders placed before 10:00AM.

 - If you are wanting to plan your wedding, we will have staff available to help you.
 The only thing that will be different is that we will not do in-store consultations.
 We can talk to you about ideas, send you pictures of our concepts, and prepare a quote to give you an idea of the cost.

-Until the virus is no longer a danger, we will be reducing the store’s hours.
-We will have a staff in the store from 10AM to 6PM, Monday to Saturday.
-On Sunday staff will be there from noon to 6PM.
+Staff will be in the store from 10AM to 7PM, Monday to Saturday, and on Sunday from noon to 6PM.
 This person will answer the phone and process internet orders.